pubky/pubky-knowledge-base/Glossary.md

 A social network where relationships are tagged with meaningful metadata, enabling personalized content filtering, trust-based discovery, and user-controlled feeds.

 **Session**
-A time-limited authentication state that allows a client to access a homeserver without repeatedly signing requests with the private key.
+A time-limited authentication state that allows a client to access a Homeserver without repeatedly signing requests with the private key.

 ## T